wcushen/blog/content/post/2022-11-openshift-windows.md

 NAME                             READY   STATUS    RESTARTS   AGE win-webserver-5db7f85d96-9vm96   1/1     Running   0          10s
 ```
-And with that we can expose the Service and retrieve the Route to access our welcome page.
+And with that we can expose the Service and retrieve the Route to access our landing page.

 ```yaml
 $ oc expose svc/win-webserver